Classroom Support Services

 The Vitals of Nursing

 Have you ever wondered what it is like to be a nurse?
 This lesson offers a glimpse into the world of nursing for every student, including hands on experience and explanation of the how and why for some of the most important tools for any nurse.
-Through both hands-on experience and a case study that requires some critical thinking, students will learn a bit more about the world of nursing and the way these everyday heroes help others every single day.
+Through both hands-on experience and a case study that requires some critical thinking, students can learn a bit more about the world of nursing and the way these everyday heroes help others every single day.

 Forensic Sciences